H1N1theI/AutoCBuild/README.md

 ## Why?
 Because I got tired of makefiles, CMake, and whatever.

-This is not nessecarily better, infact, it can't multithread or do most of the flashy features that other build systems can (such as conditional source includes).
+This is not nessecarily better, infact, its change detection is slower and it lacks the flashy features that other build systems can (such as conditional source includes).

 However, it's simple.
 Really simple.